Glossary · AI from A to Z

 Hallucination

-When an AI generates incorrect information with full confidence — inventing facts, quotes, citations, statistics.
-Not a "bug" in the traditional sense — the model is doing exactly what it was built for (generating plausible text), but without access to accurate information.
-Solution: always verify claims that matter for decisions.
+When an AI generates incorrect information with full confidence — inventing facts, quotes, references, statistics.
+Not an "error" in the traditional sense — the model is doing exactly what it was built to do (generate believable text), but without having access to correct information.
+Solution: always verify claims that are relevant for decision-making.

-Ask an AI for a research paper — it may give you a convincing DOI number for a paper that doesn't exist.
+Ask an AI for a research paper — it might give you a credible DOI number for a paper that doesn't exist.

 High-risk AI

-The EU AI Act category for AI systems used in contexts with serious consequences for people: recruitment, credit assessment, medical diagnosis, biometrics, educational assessment, law enforcement.
+The EU AI Act category for AI systems used in contexts with serious consequences for people: recruitment, credit scoring, medical diagnosis, biometrics, educational assessment, law enforcement.
 Requires documentation, risk assessment, human oversight, and registration.
-If you're just using ChatGPT to write emails — you are not in high-risk territory.
+If you only use ChatGPT to write emails — you are not in the high-risk territory.

 Hugging Face

 A platform for open AI research and models.
 Think GitHub but for AI models.
-Here you'll find thousands of open source models you can download and run locally.
+Here you can find thousands of open source models that you can download and run locally.
 Also a community for AI research and demos.

 Inference

 The moment when a trained AI model is actually run and generates a response.
 Training (teaching the model) happens once and is extremely expensive.
-Inference (using the model) happens every time you send a prompt — that's what you pay per token for when using the API.
+Inference (using the model) happens every time you send a prompt — it's what you pay per token for when using APIs.

 In-context learning